 Even daily hassles can lead to a major source of frustration.
 You might find yourself feeling exhausted and short-tempered by everyday annoyances.

-Poor sleep less than 6 hour itself can be a major source of stress.
+Poor sleep of fewer than 6 hours can be a major source of stress.

 Every person is different in managing the stress caused by poor sleep.
 So eliminate this source of stress before it can further damage your mental health.